-As the name suggests, this tour is presented through 3D models.
+As the name suggests, this virtual tour is presented through 3D models.
 In fact, the whole environment of the tour tends to be modeled in 3D.
 Such a 3D experience starts when a user opens an application (or it runs automatically), and then they see the 3D location on their screen.

 3D tours can be created with beautiful details and a multitude of interactive options.
 They can be deployed on the web or packaged into apps for mobile, desktop, and other platforms.
-Amazingly, these tours can even be created for fictional and long-destroyed locations
+Amazingly, these tours can even be created for fictional and long-destroyed locations.

 Virtual Reality Tour

-3D virtual reality tours are the closest you can get to visiting a place in person without actually being there.
+3D virtual reality tours are the closest you can get to visit a place in person without actually being there.
 They offer an unprecedented level of immersion, realism, and user control.
 Essentially, it feels like you are standing in this location and taking in the views.

-With a headset and proper software featuring the virtual world in 3D, users are transported to the location, where they can look around just by turning their heads, and interact with the environment using the controllers that come with the headset.
+With a headset and proper software featuring the digital world in 3D, users are transported to the location, where they can look around just by turning their heads, and interact with the environment using the controllers that come with the headset.

 Top Examples of Virtual Tours

 You might think that virtual tour technology is only meant for visiting famous landmarks, museums, and historical locations, but this could not be further from the truth.
 Modern consumers love to have the option to preview places that they frequent regularly, and many specialists in different lines of work like real estate or construction have a serious need for virtual visualization and planning.

 It has become popular to use VR for real estate agents and customers, as exemplified by the agency Squarefoot in Hong Kong, which offers VR house tours for numerous locations.

 Our company developed a VR experience for Magrabi Optical, an eyewear provider based in Dubai.
 This application lets users virtually visit the store and see its product lineup, which is quite common for solutions of VR in retail.